adobong-sunog/cs50w_wiki/entries/Mango.md

 # Mango

 A mango is an edible stone fruit produced by the tropical tree Mangifera indica which is believed to have originated from the region between northwestern Myanmar, Bangladesh, and northeastern India.
+EDIT TEST.